ebi-jdispatcher/sss_json_schema/README.md

 # SSS JSON Schema
 This is a *WIP* [JSON schema](https://json-schema.org/) for standardising EMBL-EBI's Job Dispatcher Sequence Similarity Search (SSS) outputs.
-A list of tools provided at EMBL-EBI is provided [here](https://www.ebi.ac.uk/seqdb/confluence/display/JDSAT/Sequence+Similarity+Search).
+A list of tools available at EMBL-EBI that generate these outputs is provided [here](https://www.ebi.ac.uk/seqdb/confluence/display/JDSAT/Sequence+Similarity+Search).

 ## Validating an output against the SSS JSON schema